ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Project

-The project given by [*Algosup*](https://www.algosup.com/index.html) and [*Robert Pickering*](https://github.com/robertpi) was to create a Sound Synthesizer able to open, modify, create and save sounds, written in F#.
+The project was prposed by [*Algosup*](https://www.algosup.com/index.html) and [*Robert Pickering*](https://github.com/robertpi).
+Its objective is to create a Sound Synthesizer capable of opening, modifying, createing and saveing sounds using in F#.

 ## Project members